richardgaywood/paydata.org/content/sprawlrunners/characters/cyberware.md

 {{% pageinfo %}}
 **Wired Reflexes** \
 Implant points: N/A (take as an Edge) \
-Requires: Seasoned, Smarts d8+, Chromed
+Requires: Seasoned, Man and Machine

 **Move-by-Wire** \
 Implant points: N/A (take as an Edge) \
-Requires: Wired Reflexes
+Requires: Veteran, Wired Reflexes, Betaware

 *Cyberware trapping for the Level Headed / Improved Level Headed edges (see SWADE pg 43.)*